Slow music: Chord change in Germany of 639-year organ piece

 Cage was born in Los Angeles in 1912 and died in New York in 1992.
 He’s known not only as a composer, but also as a music theorist, artist and philosopher.

+The St. Burchardi church has a long, checkered history.
+It was built around 1050, and was used for more than 600 years as a Cistercian monastery.
+It was partially destroyed during the Thirty Years’ War, later rebuilt, at some point secularized and over the centuries also served as a barn, a distillery and a pigsty, the John Cage Organ Project said on its website.

-Chord changes usually draw more than 1,000 visitors to Halberstadt, but because of the coronavirus pandemic, the number of guests allowed into the church was limited this year.
+Chord changes usually draw several thousand visitors to Halberstadt, but because of the coronavirus pandemic, the number of guests allowed into the church was limited this year.